 It isn’t enough for your teen to understand and obey traffic laws.
 He or she should also know what to do if something goes wrong.
 Explain the steps to take in the event of an accident, including pulling over somewhere safe, remaining in the car, contacting police, and exchanging information with the other driver when safe to do so.
 Keep an emergency kit in the car that includes a first aid kit and starter cables.
 Your teen should also have a good idea of what to do in case of a flat tire or dead battery.

 Your insurance agent can provide you with additional safety information and tips to offer your teen as he or she gets used to driving alone.
 If you’re looking for reliable car insurance and high-quality service, call on the trustworthy agents from Altra Insurance Services.
-We can also provide you with motorcycle, renters, and home insurance.
-San Diego residents should give us a call today at 619-474-6666.
+We can also provide you with motorcycle, renters, home and car insurance Chula Vista.
+Local residents should give us a call today at 619-474-6666.